revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 ```

 <details><summary> Show Answer</summary>
-Explanation: A lambda expression is a short block of code which takes in parameters and returns a value.
+Explanation: A lambda expression is a short block of code that takes in parameters and returns a value.
 Which is similar to methods, but they do not need a name(Function name) and they can be implemented right in the body of a method.

 ``` java